Amazon.com Inc (AMZN): A High- - GuruFocus.com

-Amazon.com Inc (AMZN, Financial), a leading player in the Retail - Cyclical industry, is currently trading at $132.17 with a market cap of $1.36 trillion.
-The stock has seen a gain of 3.06% today and a 2.08% increase over the past four weeks.
-In this article, we will delve into Amazon's GF Score of 94/100, which indicates the highest outperformance potential, and analyze its financial strength, profitability, growth, GF value, and momentum ranks.
+Amazon.com Inc (AMZN, Financial), a leading player in the Retail - Cyclical industry, is currently trading at $142.75 with a market cap of $1.46 trillion.
+The stock has seen a gain of 10.74% today and a 9.85% increase over the past four weeks.
+According to GuruFocus, Amazon's GF Score is 94 out of 100, placing it in the highest outperformance potential category.
+This score is a comprehensive measure of a stock's performance potential, taking into account five key aspects: Financial Strength, Profitability Rank, Growth Rank, GF Value Rank, and Momentum Rank.

 Financial Strength Analysis